Celia Keenan-Bolger: Career

 Keenan-Bolger played Laura Wingfield in the American Repertory Theater production of The Glass Menagerie alongside Cherry Jones, Zachary Quinto and Brian J. Smith, from February 2, 2013, through March 17, 2013.
 Keenan-Bolger reprised her role in the production's Broadway transfer, which ran from September 5, 2013, through February 23, 2014, at the Booth Theatre.
 She received a third Tony Award nomination for her performance.

 Keenan-Bolger starred in the Lincoln Center production of Sarah Ruhl's The Oldest Boy, which began performances at the Mitzi E. Newhouse Theater on October 9, 2014.

 She participated in a reading of The Brave Little Toaster: The Musical as the titular character.
 Others involved included Carol Channing, reprising her role as the Ceiling Fan.
 In early 2015, she appeared in a live reading of Eric Carle's Animals, Animals for the Autistic Children's Trust in Bangor, Maine.

 In 2016, Keenan-Bolger played Varya in the Roundabout Theatre Company production of The Cherry Orchard.

 She starred on Broadway in To Kill a Mockingbird as Scout, which opened in December 2018 and closed in March 2020 due to the COVID-19 pandemic.
 She received a Tony Award for Featured Actress in a Play, a Drama Desk Award, an Outer Critics Circle Award, and a Drama League Award nomination for her performance.
 Keenan-Bolger reprised her role when the Broadway production reopened in October 2021 and played her final performance on January 2, 2022.

 In November 2020, Keenan-Bolger was announced as part of the cast of HBO's new series The Gilded Age.
-She played Mrs. Bruce in the first season of the show, and it has been announced that she will be returning as a series regular for season 2, being filmed in 2022.
+She played Mrs. Bruce in the first season of the show, and it was announced that she would return as a series regular for season 2, which was filmed in 2022.

+In 2024, Keenan-Bolger starred on Broadway in Paula Vogel's Mother Play, opposite Jessica Lange and Jim Parsons.
+The production, a part of Second Stage Theatre's 2023–2024 season, ran at the Hayes Theatre, with previews beginning April 3, before opening on April 25th, 2024.
+She received a nomination for the Tony Award for Best Featured Actress in a Play and won the Drama Desk Award for Outstanding Featured Performance in a Play.
+The production closed on June 16, 2024, after its limited run.

+On April 29, 2025, it was announced that Keenan-Bolger would be awarded the 2025 Isabelle Stevenson Award, a non-competitive Tony Award, in recognition for her long history of advocacy work through the arts.